ale-novo/xpradar/radar/README.md

 make
 ```

-This should build the application xpopengc in src/main.
+This should build the application in src/main.

 Since either of the FTGL, FLTK, Plib, Freetype libraries might be located in a custom location, type ./configure --help
 to see the options to customize the paths to those libraries during configuration.
 The freetype library somehow requires